matrix-org/synapse/docs/usage/configuration/config_documentation.md

 This option replaces `federation_ip_range_blacklist` in Synapse v1.25.0.

-Note: The value is ignored when an HTTP proxy is in use
+Note: The value is ignored when an HTTP proxy is in use.

 Example configuration:
 ```